 Market forces are raising the standards for companies that pay a car allowance or vehicle reimbursement.
 The loss of a popular tax deduction has left employees who drive a personal vehicle for work looking for more responsive employers.
-Now is the time to benchmark your company's policy in preparation for 2020.

-Will your vehicle allowance amount be enough in 2020?
+Is your vehicle allowance amount enough?

 One way to answer this question is to benchmark your current amount against the amount paid by competitors and similarly-sized employers.
 If your employees are among the 62% who found their car allowance or vehicle reimbursement too low in 2019, you want to find a way to retain them and to prevent them from reducing their driving productivity to cut their costs.

 According to our 2019 Car Allowance Survey results, only 18% of employers made changes to their vehicle reimbursement policy last year in response to the lost tax deduction for business mileage.
 However, 89% reported considering changes to their policy for 2020.
 It is crucial to seize this opportunity to stay on the forefront of fair vehicle reimbursement practices.

 Here's how to benchmark your current policy against both your competitors' policies and the policies of similarly-sized organizations. mBurse has created a three-step process to enable an informed policy comparison based on our 2019 data from hundreds of companies nationwide.

 Step 1: Assess your vehicle allowance or reimbursement

 Before conducting a benchmarking analysis, we recommend that you perform a self-audit that compares your current policy against best practices for vehicle reimbursements.
 Get started here: